-4.3.3.2 Impacts of Mackerel Coverage Target Alternatives 2.1-2.4 on Protected Species
+4.3.3.2 Impacts of Mackerel Coverage Target Alternatives 2.1-2.5 on Protected Species

-Mackerel Alternatives 2.1-2.4 are intended to allow for increased monitoring in the mackerel fishery by specifying coverage targets, above and beyond SBRM, for industry-funded monitoring.
-If Federal funding is available to cover NMFS cost responsibilities associated with industry-funded monitoring in the mackerel fishery, the increased monitoring associated with Mackerel Alternatives 2.1-2.4 may have a positive impact on protected species.
+Mackerel Alternatives 2.1-2.5 are intended to allow for increased monitoring in the mackerel fishery by specifying coverage targets, above and beyond SBRM, for industry-funded monitoring.
+If Federal funding is available to cover NMFS cost responsibilities associated with industry-funded monitoring in the mackerel fishery, the increased monitoring associated with Mackerel Alternatives 2.1-2.5 may have a positive impact on protected species.
 That positive impact may result from reducing uncertainty around catch and bycatch of protected species in the mackerel fishery, thereby, potentially improving catch estimates to be incorporated into future stock assessments and improving the available information for protected species management decisions.
-While the benefits to protected species may be difficult to quantify under Mackerel Alternatives 2.1-2.4, they may not be realized under Mackerel Alternative 1.
+While the benefits to protected species may be difficult to quantify under Mackerel Alternatives 2.1-2.5, they may not be realized under Mackerel Alternative 1.

 The magnitude of positive impacts to protected species associated with additional catch information is expected to vary with the type of coverage and the realized coverage level in that year.
 The realized coverage level in a given year would be largely driven by the target coverage level and the amount of funding available to cover NMFS cost responsibilities in a given year.
-The realized coverage for the fishery in a given year would fall somewhere between no additional coverage above SBRM (Mackerel Alternative 1) and the specified monitoring coverage target (Mackerel Alternatives 2.1-2.4).
+The realized coverage for the fishery in a given year would fall somewhere between no additional coverage above SBRM (Mackerel Alternative 1) and the specified monitoring coverage target (Mackerel Alternatives 2.1-2.5).

-Mackerel Alternatives 2.1-2.4 differ by (1) the type of information collected, (2) the specified amount of coverage, and (3) how coverage is allocated.
+Mackerel Alternatives 2.1-2.5 differ by (1) the type of information collected, (2) the specified amount of coverage, and (3) how coverage is allocated.

-Mackerel Alternative 2.1 would specify NEFOP-level observer coverage, Mackerel Alternative 2.2 would specify at-sea monitor coverage, Mackerel Alternative 2.3 would specify at-sea monitor coverage as well as EM and portside sampling coverage, and Mackerel Alternative 2.4 would specify EM and portside sampling coverage.
-Both NEFOPlevel observer coverage and at-sea monitoring coverage would provide species composition data on retained and discarded catch, while portside sampling coverage would provide species composition data on retained catch.
+Mackerel Alternative 2.1 would specify NEFOP-level observer coverage, Mackerel Alternative 2.2 would specify at-sea monitor coverage, Mackerel Alternatives 2.3 and 2.5 would specify ASM coverage and/or EM and portside sampling coverage, and Mackerel Alternative 2.4 would specify EM and portside sampling coverage.
+Both NEFOP-level observer coverage and at-sea monitoring coverage would provide species composition data on retained and discarded catch, while portside sampling coverage would provide species composition data on retained catch.
 NEFOP-level observers and at-sea monitors can estimate amounts of discarded catch.
 While EM cannot estimate the amount of discarded catch, it can verify retention of catch.
-Because discarding in the mackerel fishery is minimal, alternatives that increase the amount of information on retained and discarded catch (Mackerel Alternatives 2.1, 2.1, and 2.3) will likely have the same potential benefit to protected species as alternatives that increase the amount of information on retained catch (Mackerel Alternative 2.4).
+Because discarding in the mackerel fishery is minimal, alternatives that increase the amount of information on retained and discarded catch (Mackerel Alternatives 2.1, 2.1, 2.3, and 2.5) will likely have the same potential benefit to protected species as alternatives that increase the amount of information on retained catch (Mackerel Alternative 2.4).

-Only NEFOP-level observers would be collecting data on interactions with protected species, such as sea turtles, marine mammals, and sea birds.
-Therefore, Mackerel Alternative 2.1 would generate more information on the interactions between protected species and the mackerel fishery than Mackerel Alternatives 2.2-2.4.
+NEFOP-level observers would collect data on interactions with protected species, such as sea turtles, marine mammals, and sea birds, as well as sighting data on protected species.
+In contrast, at-sea monitors would collect data on interactions with protected species, but not sighting data.
+Therefore, Mackerel Alternative 2.1 would generate more information on the protected species than Mackerel Alternatives 2.2-2.5.